djoufson/booky/README.md

 ## Running the solution

 > ⚠️
-> Remember to ensure that Docker is started
+> Remember to ensure that Docker is running

 * (Windows only) Run the application from Visual Studio:
   - Open the `booky.Web.slnf` file in Visual Studio